 - Teams are 15 students each, max 2 alternates per team.

 - We will make our best effort to target questions in the Invitational/Regional level if stated in the rules—however, there is a chance that some testing event questions may fall into the State/National level of difficulty to give students a chance to practice before these competitions.

 - Students participating in building events must follow this policy.
 Arbitration is void if students remove their device from the impound area.

-- Events requiring eye protection will disqualify and not allow students to compete in that event if students do not bring appropriate protective wear.
+- Events requiring eye protection and other safety equipment will disqualify and not allow students to compete in that event if students do not bring appropriate protective wear.
 Accordingly, we follow all safety requirements stated in the rules and students not following these will be ask to leave and will be disqualified from that event.
 We take safety seriously!

 - We will be following these scoring guidelines.